Infinity Parser: Layout Aware Reinforcement Learning for Scanned Document Parsing: Experiments

 We fine-tune the Qwen2.5-VL-7B model using GRPO within a distributed training setup based on Verl~\cite{sheng2024hybridflow, zheng2025easyr1}, utilizing 8 A100 GPUs (80GB).
 Throughout our experiments, we set the KL coefficient $ \beta= 1.0 \times 10^{-2} $.
 And for each problem instance, we sample 8 responses, each with a maximum length of 8192 tokens and a temperature of 1.0.
 Both the rollout batch size and the global batch size are set to 128.
 The actor model is updated using the AdamW optimizer with parameters $(\beta_1 = 0.9, \beta_2 = 0.99)$ and a learning rate $1.0 \times 10^{-6}$.
 The model is trained for 1.0 epoch for all experiments.
+Due to limited computational resources, we randomly sampled 43K documents from the 400K corpus for training.
+In our main results, we directly performed reinforcement learning on the base model using the 43K subset.